Roigaard/coriolis/rules/ground-combat.md

   * Side effect of very successful Skill Checks
   * Weapons.
 If claimed, *must* attack with weapon or perform *no action* at all.
 * Break ties randomly (no modifiers)
+  * Roll extra D6 and put the die next to the first.
+  * Initiative order across all players is determined lexicographically.
+* Only roll first round.
+The initiative die(s) dictates the order for the rest of the combat.
 * May "delay" to lower initiative when it is your turn.
 Can keep delaying
   * The initiative on which you act becomes the new fixed initiative.
   * No interrupt - you go before or after a given combatant (Interpretation, not really stated how it works)